anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 1. To create a pull request, do the following:

-   a.
+   1.1.
 Navigate to the main page of your repository.

-   b.
+   1.2.
 Under your repository name, click **Pull requests**.
 By default, all open pull requests are displayed.
 ```

 If you're including code samples in your steps, make sure they are also indented correctly: